slongfield/pyfmt/README.md

 Each format item consists of a 'field name', which indicates which value from the argument list to use, and a 'format specifier', which indicates how to format that item.

+# Functions

+pyfmt implements three functions, 'Fmt', 'Must', and 'Error'.
+'Fmt' formats, but may return an error as detailed below.
+'Must' formats, but will panic when 'Fmt' would return an error, and 'Error' acts like 'Fmt', but returns an error type.
+In the event that there's an error formatting the error, 'Error' includes the format error and as much of the formatted string as possible.

+All of them take a format string, and then a list of arguments to look up elements from.

 # Getting Values from Field Names

 Values can be fetched from field names in two forms: simple names, or compound names.
 All compound